fix8mt/conjure_enum/README.md

 We decided on this restriction for both simplicity and practicality - bitsets only really make sense when represented in this manner.

 ## Creating an `enum_bitset`
+You can use the enum values directly.
+No need to or them - this is assumed.
+Just supply them comma seperated:
 ```c++
 enum_bitset<numbers> b(numbers::zero, numbers::one, numbers::two, numbers::three);
 std::cout << b << '\n';